Foot

 Vs. Soft

-Arch supports are constructed
+Arch supports are

-materials affect both the feel of the arch
+These different materials affect both the feel of the arch

 support and the level of support it can provide.

-Hard arch supports and
+Hard arch supports

-arch supports.
-Today,
+soft arch supports.

-some of the best hard arch
+Today, some of the best hard arch

 supports and orthotics

 are constructed from polypropylene plastic.
-Polypropylene is rigid
+Polypropylene is

-work naturally and comfortably.
+the foot to work naturally and comfortably.
 These types of arch

-supports can take a little getting used to, especially for people
+supports can take a little getting used to, especially for

-takes to get used to the arch
+longer it takes to get used to the arch

-supports because there is a greater degree for bone and tissue
+supports because there is a greater degree for bone and

-shifting.
+tissue shifting.

-Soft arch supports are
+Soft arch supports

-as nylon), rubber, foam and occasionally cork.
+(such as nylon), rubber, foam and occasionally cork.
 Soft arch

-supports don't provide the same level of support as hard arch
+supports don't provide the same level of support as hard

-and easy to get used to.
+to get used to.
 People with extremely sensitive feet, extremely

-flat feet or extremely deformed feet (such as in the case of some
+flat feet or extremely deformed feet (such as in the case of

-elderly people) will be more likely to try these arch
+some elderly people) will be more likely to try these arch

 supports and stick with them because they are more comfortable.